 Atom Beers: Atom aims to blend scientific principle, brewing knowledge and raw enthusiasm to create beers that are full of big flavours, use world class ingredients and display their own unique style.

 Northern Monk Brew Co: Like the monks before us, Northern Monk is committed to creating the highest quality beers combining the best of traditional monastic brewing values with a progressive approach to ingredients and techniques.

 Brewed in the shadow of the Abbey, perched on Whitby’s iconic cliff top, Whitby Brewery use only the finest floor-malted barley and whole hops to make some of the best beers about.
 Alongside traditional ales they sell limited runs of beers from their Experimental Brewery - for those who are looking for something a little different.

 Rudgate Brewery: The brewery, established in 1992, is situated at the heart of Yorkshire in the Vale of York.
 The name comes from the old Roman road of `Rudgate’ which runs through the airfield.
 This road led the Vikings along our vale defeating the Romans in their steps.
 This road and its history is what instigated the main theme of Vikings for the brewery.

 Bier Huis: Love the taste of Yorkshire?
-This is one of Britian's best independent beer shops.
+This is one of Britain's best independent beer shops.
 Home to possibly Yorkshire's biggest range of Yorkshire beer with over 400 beers from around the world, ciders and speciality spirits.